Sign In Register

 Healthcare Facilities63

-Higden has an average annual temperature of 60°F (15°C).
+Higden enjoys a temperate climate with an average annual temperature of 60°F (15°C).
 Winters average 38°F in January while summers reach 80°F in July.
-Annual precipitation is 51.9 inches.
-The area enjoys 301 sunny days per year.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 51.9 inches (wetter than the 38-inch national average).
+The area receives 4.9 inches of snow annually.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 510 feet.

 Temperature